Sidney Sussex Boat Club: 2011 -

-Meanwhile in Lent Bumps, the last significant successes were in 2010, when the Men's 1st VIII won blades, and most recently in the 2016 Lent Bumps, where the 2nd Men's VIII won blades.
+In Lent Bumps, the 1st Men's VIII most recently won blades in 2010, while the 2nd Men's VIII won blades in 2016 and 2025.

 Lord Protector Boat Club

-The Lord Protector Boat Club (LPBC) is the Alumni section of SSBC.
+The Lord Protector Boat Club (LPBC) is the Alumni section of SSBC, named for Sidney alumnus Oliver Cromwell.
 Members of Sidney Sussex, once they have left Cambridge, become members of LPBC.
 The event most regularly entered by LPBC is the Fairbairn cup, held by Jesus College Boat Club annually in December.

 Boathouse

-The boathouse with changing facilities was built (1958) to a design by David Roberts and extended in 1980s.
+Sidney boats from the Old Combined boathouse on the Cam, shared with Girton, Wolfson, and Corpus Christi colleges.
+This boathouse, with changing facilities, was built in 1958 to a design by David Roberts and extended in the 1980s.
 It was listed as Grade II in 1997.